-A popular long-term option many younger people choose, is to move into the home they have inherited.
-If you have inherited a property, estimate the expenses of running the home – council tax, mortgage payments, bills – and weigh up whether you would be able to live in the house comfortably.
+A popular long-term option many younger people choose is to move into the home they have inherited.
+If you have inherited a house, estimate the expenses of running the home – council tax, mortgage payments, bills – and weigh up whether you would be able to live in the house comfortably.

 Sell the property

 For those who already own their own homes and do not wish to take on another, many sell their inherited properties.
 Some choose to go through an estate agent whilst many prefer the quick sale secured by a property-buying company.

 Do not panic if there is still a mortgage attached to the house.
 Sometimes, a person’s will could outline that a mortgage is paid off using their savings.
 If not, money for the sale of the home can be used to pay-off the outstanding mortgage.

 If you choose to sell, it is worth remembering that capital gains tax will need to be paid on any increased property value since the date of death.

 Although slightly more complicated than the other two options, you can use the inherited property to generate income.
 If there is an outstanding mortgage on the property you can secure a buy-to-let mortgage with a lender.
 If the property is mortgage-free, then it is time to research the rules and regulations associated with becoming a landlord.

 You should bear in mind that any form of income you receive from an inherited property will need to be declared for tax purposes.

 What insurance do I need for an inherited home?